First Home Savings Account 2025 contribution limits

 How are FHSA contributions and withdrawals reported for tax purposes?

-A new tax reporting slip, the T4FHSA will report all transactions associated with your FHSA.
-Contributions, transfers from RRSPs, qualifying withdrawals, and taxable withdrawals will all be included on the T4FHSA.
+The T4FHSA tax reporting slip reports all transactions associated with your FHSA.
+Contributions, transfers from RRSPs, qualifying withdrawals, and taxable withdrawals are all included on the T4FHSA.

 If you make a contribution or withdrawal, you should receive your T4FHSA towards the end of February every year.
 Actual delivery dates depend on your FHSA provider.

-Speak to your Edward Jones advisor to learn more about how a First Home Savings Account can help you achieve your home purchase goal, and how it fits your overall financial strategy.
+Speak and set up an appointment with an Edward Jones advisor to learn more about how a First Home Savings Account can help you achieve your home purchase goal, and how it fits your overall financial strategy.